Online Herpes Support Group for Women

 -

-Most people don’t even have outbreaks and forget that they have the virus and the ones that do, learn to manage their outbreaks effectively to where is becomes minimally disruptive.
+Most people don’t even have outbreaks and forget that they carry the HSV virus, and the ones that do, learn to manage their outbreaks effectively to where is becomes minimally disruptive.
 There are supplements, natural remedies and anti-viral medication that can be used to treat outbreaks.
 In addition to that, a sound plan of self-care to reduce stress and increase mindfulness and create support and community can be life changing.